P5v2 WALKER - ASSEMBLY AND TESTING - Wilf Rigter 02/2001

 by no means the most stable oscillator and it's time constant is quite

 sensitive to conducted noise.
-It utilizes this sensitivity toprovide feedback
+It utilizes this sensitivity toprovide

 from the motor to the controller which then changes frequency in response